hexahedronic/basewars/README.md

 # If you are looking for this project as proof that I made it, or to see examples of my work, send me an email at notq2f2@gmail.com

-## DO NOT UNDER ANY CIRCUMSTANCES EMAIL ME ASKING FOR THE GAMEMODE.
-I DO NOT CARE IF YOU WANT IT, I DO NOT CARE IF YOU THINK YOU ARE THE RIHT PERSON TO RUN IT.
+## DO NOT UNDER ANY CIRCUMSTANCES EMAIL ME ASKING FOR THE GAMEMODE FOR YOUR SERVER.
+I DO NOT CARE IF YOU WANT IT, I DO NOT CARE IF YOU THINK YOU ARE THE RIGHT PERSON TO RUN IT.

 ![Please stop](https://my.mixtape.moe/kfcvsw.png)